-For the scenarios with a low level of implementation of agro-ecological practises (Business-as-usual, Local-forprotectionism and Local-for-sustainability) we model these as if the implementation rate does not change, i.e. it corresponds to the current situation (data from 2012).
+For the scenarios with a low level of implementation of agro-ecological practises we model these as if the implementation rate does not change, i.e. it corresponds to the current situation (data from 2012) for the Business-as-usual scenario and a 25% implantation rate for the Local-for-protectionism and Local-for-sustainability scenarios.
 This baseline situation includes a combination of organic and conventional production reflecting the situation in 2012.
 The land under organic practices in 2012 was 5.7% in the EU, ranging from 0.3% on Malta to 19% in Austria (Eurostat, 2020).

-In the scenarios with high implementation of agroecological practices (AE-for-exports and Local-AE-foodsystems), we model this as a 50% diffusion rate in terms of land use under agroecological practises in 2050.
+In the scenarios with high implementation of agroecological practices (AE-for-exports and Local-AE-foodsystems), we model this as a 50% diffusion rate in terms of land use under agroecological practises in 2050 for the Local-AE-food scenario.
 (The EU Farm-to-Fork strategy has a goal of 25% of organic farming in 2030).
 In the AE-for-exports, AE practices will only expand for certain export-oriented products.
-These are fruits, vegetables, wine, oil and nuts and milk (in the form of milk powder).
+These are fruits, vegetables, and nuts.
 In the Local-AE-food-system we assume the same diffusion rate for all crops and livestock production systems i.e. 50% of all wheat, 50% of all pork (however total absolute numbers of these will change following dietary changes i.e. food demand).